 Simplified parameter-based approach - ECL is calculated using a formula incorporating the following parameters: Exposure at Default (EAD), Probability of Default (PD), Loss Given Default (LGD) discounted using the Effective Interest Rate (EIR) (i.e. PD x LGD x EAD = ECL).
 The probability of default has been increased for the estimated deteriorated gross domestic product growth in South Africa.
 Exposures are mainly segmented by customer type i.e. corporate, consumer etc, ageing, device vs. SIM only contracts and months in contract.
-This customer segmentation occurs at MTN SA level and is not reported to Group key management personnel.
 This is done to allow for risk differentiation.
 The probability of a customer defaulting as well as the realised loss with defaulted accounts has been determined using historical data of 12 months.
 The EIR represents a weighted average rate which is representative of the portfolio of customers and incorporates a risk-free rate plus a risk premium on initial recognition of the trade receivables.
 A qualitative assessment of the impact of forward-looking information has been performed and found to be immaterial.

 For corporate customers management rebutted the presumption that a customer is in default when 90 days past due and have determined default as 180 days past due.
-This is on the basis of billing disputes taking time to resolve resulting in a high-cure rate.
+This is on the basis of billing disputes taking time to resolve resulting in a high cure rate.
 Other than corporate customers, a customer is in default when 90 days past due.